Visit Timing

 Early morning provides softer light and calmer surroundings as the city wakes up; late evening/night is scenic because the fountain is illuminated and the atmosphere is more romantic, with noticeably fewer tour groups.
 Midday and early evening tend to be the most congested and least comfortable (heat in warm months + heavy foot traffic).

-Seasonal Tips
+Seasonal Guide

 Spring and fall generally balance comfortable temperatures with strong daylight for photography, while avoiding the most intense summer heat and the peak concentration of visitors typical of June - August.

-Weather Spring/Fall: mild to warm days and cooler evenings; occasional rain is possible.
+Climate: Spring/Fall: mild to warm days and cooler evenings; occasional rain is possible.
 Summer: hot, high UV, often crowded.
 Winter: cooler and sometimes rainy, but crowds can be lighter and evening visits can feel brisk rather than hot.

 For a quieter experience, consider winter (November - February) outside major holidays - crowds can be noticeably reduced, though you may encounter rain and shorter daylight hours.
 If you visit in summer, prioritize very early morning or late night to avoid heat and peak congestion.